Alex Davey: Boreham Wood

 On 4 January 2018, following spells at Cheltenham and Torquay, Davey opted to join Boreham Wood.
 Two days later, he made his debut during the Wood's 0–0 draw with Leyton Orient, playing the full 90 minutes.
 On 20 January 2018, Davey scored his first goal for the club during their 3–2 defeat against Dover Athletic, striking his effort past Mitch Walker in the 87th minute.

 Dagenham & Redbridge

 On 28 June 2018, Davey joined fellow National League side Dagenham & Redbridge on a one-year deal.
 In May 2019, it was announced that he would be released following the expiration of his contract at the end of the 2018–19 campaign.

 Hartford Athletic

 On 12 July 2019, Davey signed for USL Championship side Hartford Athletic season.

 Tampa Bay Rowdies

 on 2 September 2020 he joined fellow USL Championship side Tampa Bay Rowdies for the remainder of the 2020 season.

 ÍA

 In February 2021, Davey joined Icelandic Úrvalsdeild side ÍA.
+Following three years with the club, Davey announced his retirement on 5 January 2024.